YaoYao1995/MEEE/README.md

 # Instruction to reproduce MEEE
-Code to reproduce the experiments in MEEE.
+Code to reproduce the experiments in [Sample Efficient Reinforcement Learning via Model-Ensemble Exploration and Exploitation]().

 It is noteworthy that our code is mainly based on MBPO, and we refer interested readers to the original code base [MBPO](https://github.com/JannerM/mbpo) for more details.